MacDill Airmen prepare for Hurricane Milton

 |0

-This work, MacDill Airmen prepare for Hurricane Milton [Image 4 of 4], by SrA Lauren Cobin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MacDill Airmen prepare for Hurricane Milton [Image 2 of 2], by TSgt Alexander Cook, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.